Te āhua o ā mātou mahi How we operate

 1. Placemaking draws local people and organisations into the strategy, planning and design phases to ensure regeneration strongly reflects local values, culture, history, heritage and natural features.

-2. Through a suite of events and trials for configuring public space, residents and businesses strengthen their connections to their neighbourhood - increasing their sense of ownership of the result.
+2. Through participation in events and trials for configuring public space, residents and businesses strengthen their connections to their neighbourhood - increasing their sense of ownership of the result.

-3. As the regeneration proceeds, especially during construction, placemaking events and promotional activity continue to draw people into the area to maintain community life and business activity.
+3. As regeneration proceeds, especially during construction, placemaking events and promotional activity continue to draw people into an area to maintain community life and business activity.

-4. As new public spaces and amenities become available, our Placemaking team provides public events and interactive experiences within them to build community patronage.
+4. As new public spaces and amenities become available, the Eke Panuku Placemaking team provides public events and interactive experiences within them to build community patronage.

 Waiapu Map